DevTestingPizza/FiveM-Server-Info-jQuery-PHP-API/README.md

-## FiveM Server Info JavaScript API
+## FiveM Server Info JavaScript/jQuery/PHP API
 A jQuery/JavaScript API that provides easy functions for getting all server and player related info from a FiveM server.

 ---------------